DiabloBlacno/zdsfetch/README.md

 Preview(DEV) Version.
 NewList:
 1. _Added support for Illumos_
 2. _Added ASCII Text option.
+Currently compatible only with OpenIndiana(and BSD)_
+3. _Added BSD ASCII logo_
-Currently compatible only with OpenIndiana_ An alternative for neofetch and fastfetch
+An alternative for neofetch and fastfetch
 ## Compatible with
 _Supported fully:Linux, BSD\n